fricciardi/datetime2/docs/index.rst

    time zone) can be given in hours and stored in the ``correction`` argument, which must be explicitly named.

-   In version 0.5, time correction is not implemented, although the constructor supports it.
+   In version 0.6, time correction is not implemented, although the constructor accepts it it.

    The ``day_frac`` argument can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float,